scds/intro-python/lessons/lesson5.md

 ## Return Values

 Functions can also return values using a `return` statement.
+Once a `return` statement is reached, the function returns the value and terminates.
+No lines of code after `return` are executed.

 <div class="code-example" markdown="1">